The main forms of accommodation provided to beneficiaries of international protection are:

 The law does not state a maximum period for the stay of beneficiaries in reception centres.
 The aim of the Dutch government for 2018 is to have a maximum stay of 3.5 months in the reception centre after the granting of a residence permit.

 The right to reception ends on the date that adequate housing – outside the reception centre – can be realised.
 The notion of “adequate housing” is assessed by the COA.
+Together with municipalities, the COA has the obligation to arrange housing for beneficiaries.
+Two times per year, the authority lets the municipalities know how many beneficiaries they have to house.
+The COA matches the beneficiaries with a certain municipality.

 For the housing of beneficiaries, the COA takes into account four placement criteria, which are: